Dubai vs. Abu Dhabi – Which Is Best For You?

 Closing Thoughts

-Consider what you enjoy when considering Dubai vs. Abu Dhabi or deciding which is best for you.
-Your taste should determine the best location for the two to stay at.
-And they are relatively close.
+Consider what you enjoy when comparing Dubai and Abu Dhabi to determine which is best for you.
+Your taste should help you choose the best location for the two of you to stay.
+And they are really close.
 Many people make day trips from Dubai vs. Abu Dhabi or vice versa.
-If you really can’t decide, choose based on what it’s within your budget and a day trip to the other.
+If you really can’t decide, choose based on what is within your budget and a day trip to the other.

-For those of you who have been to both – which do you prefer and why?
+For those of you who have visited both, which one do you prefer and why?

-Looking for more posts on The Middle East?
+Looking for more posts on Dubai?
 Start here:

 - 10 Fun Water Activities in Abu Dhabi